wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/prepare-your-windows-10-devices-for-co-management/includes/3-explore-prerequisites-for-using.md

 ### Configuration Manager

 Co-management requires Configuration Manager version 1710 or later.
-Organizations that have Configuration Manager version 1806 or latercan connect multiple Configuration Manager instances to a single Intune tenant.
+Organizations that have Configuration Manager version 1806 or later can connect multiple Configuration Manager instances to a single Intune tenant.

 ### Azure Active Directory